DavesThinkTank/Bally-Star-Trek/README.md

 ## Version 2025.06
 ## for the Arduino Mega 2560 Rev3

 Re-imagined rules for Bally's 1979 Star Trek pinball machine.
+All new sounds, light displays, and two new one-ball mini games!
+The same game you love, but so much more!

-Implemented using the Retro Pin Upgrade (RPU), using a daughter card connected to the MPU's J5 connector.
+Implemented using the Retro Pin Upgrade (RPU), using a daughter card connected to the MPU's J5 connector and a WAV Trigger sound board.
 The card can be built yourself using instructions available online.
 The following website can help you with this: https://www.pinballrefresh.com/retro-pin-upgrade-rpu

 An easier option is to purchase a kit, or even a pre-built card.
 Both are available at: https://pinside.com/pinball/shops/shop/1304-roygbev-pinball/13777-star-trek-arduino-upgrade-with-new-rules-and-sounds